-- proving your track record, and project partner track record where applicable, to successfully carry out similar projects - describing how you will manage the project including budget and risk management - identifying your strategy to maintain the project outcomes beyond the term of grant funding.
+- proving your track record, and project partner track record where applicable, to successfully carry out similar projects - describing how you will manage the project including budget and risk management.
+A project plan and risk assessment must be attached (refer to 7.1.1 for guidance). - identifying your strategy to maintain the project outcomes beyond the term of grant funding.